-We spoke to 14 children, five parents and grandparents, and five people who work at Time Matters.
-Time Matters also sent us information about the numbers of children it had supported.
+We spoke to 18 children, nine parents and grandparents, and nine people who work at or with Time Matters.
+Time Matters also sent us information about the number of children it had supported.
 This was "anonymised" - this means the researchers didn't see any names and didn't know who it was about.